svenskscifi/karinboye/README.md

 # Step 3

-The network was then trained on a set of selected swedish poems (trainingdata3.txt), for 2000 cycles.
+The network was then trained on a set of selected swedish poems (trainingdata3.txt), for 2000 epochs.

 # Step 4

-And finally the network was trained only on Karin Boye Poems (trainingdata4.txt), for 2000 cycles.
+And finally the network was trained only on Karin Boye Poems (trainingdata4.txt), for 2000 epochs.
 Example of results during this phase are shown below.

 500 epochs